 WELCOME TRANSFER STUDENTS!

 Below you will find important information regarding orientation.
-You can also friend us on Facebook and follow us on Twitter and Instagram (@fsufirstyearprograms) to stay up to date with our events and media!
+You can also like our page on Facebook (Framingham State First-Year Programs), follow us on Twitter (@FSUFirstYear) and Instagram (@fsuframilymatters) to stay up to date with our events and media!

 Frequently Asked Questions about Orientation and Registration for Transfer Students

 What happens at orientation?

 - Meet faculty advisors from your academic department

 - Learn about courses, your major and other requirements necessary to graduate from Framingham State.

 - Register for classes.

 - Have your student ID picture taken.